 Kitcheree is at the core of Ayurvedic healing.
 There are endless variations to this dish, all dependent on the herbs, spices and vegetables used.
 Kitcheree is the primary food source in Pancha Karma – Ayurvedic cleansing therapy, because of its ease of digestion and assimilation.
 Whenever my tummy is feeling sensitive, kitcheree is always a medicine to my body.
 It is not the most visually appealing of dishes, but it has a soothing quality and tastes really good.

 Because of it strong flavour use very sparingly.
-If you have some already and it sits in the kitchen, as I do and it is not being used, another practical use for it is as a natural pesticide to ward off unwanted animals in the garden.
+If you have some already and it sits in the kitchen, another practical use for it is as a natural pesticide to ward off unwanted animals in the garden.
 Mix 1 ounce of powdered asafoetida with 1 1/2 quarts of water, shake hard, then apply around plants.

 1/2 cup mung dahl (preferably soaked overnight)